-While the bulk of the investments we recommend are either stocks or bonds, we do recommend a few assets that don’t fall into either of those categories.
+While the bulk of the investments we recommend are either stocks or bonds, we do recommend a couple of assets that don’t fall into either of those categories.
 These specialized investments are:

 - Alternative lending